RusMatvey/Sea-Battle/README.md

 # Sea-Battle
-let's see if I'm able to make a sea battle game
+let's see if I'm able to make a sea battle console application